A Statewide Challenge for Idaho Mayors

 Funds are used for programs and projects that encourage physical activity and well-being

 Mayors are strong partners and can be great advocates for healthy communities.
 They work with a variety of organizations and can catalyze positive activity within cities.
-During the COVID-19 pandemic, mayors were reminded that community health and public health are very much in their purview.
 The Mayor’s Walking Challenge helps raise awareness on the importance of being physically active.
-Registration is now closed for the 2023 challenge.
+Registration for the 2025 challenge will open in August.

 Mayors with questions about the Challenge can email info@bcidahofoundation.org.